shantanu-verma-salpro/HPScrapper/README.md

 `liblexbor`: Licensed under the Apache License, Version 2.0.

-When using `HBScraper`, please ensure you comply with the requirements and conditions of all included licenses.
+When using `HPScraper`, please ensure you comply with the requirements and conditions of all included licenses.